jfnavarro/st_analysis/README.md

 # Spatial Transcriptomics Analysis

-Different tools for visualization, data processing, conversion and analysis (supervised and un-supervised learning, differential expression analysis, etc..) of Spatial Transcriptomics data (can also be used for single cell data).
+Different tools for visualization, data processing and analysis (supervised and un-supervised learning, differential expression analysis, etc..) of Spatial Transcriptomics data (can also be used for single cell data).

 The package is compatible with the output format of the data generated with the ST Pipeline (https://github.com/SpatialTranscriptomicsResearch/st_pipeline) and give full support to plot the data onto the tissue images but it is compatible with any single cell datasets where the data is stored as a matrix of counts (genes as columns and spot/cells as rows).